cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 The `kubectl cnpg destroy` command helps remove an instance and all the associated PVCs from a Kubernetes cluster.

-Default behavior will ask you confirmation if you want to delete the last healthy instance.
-You can blind delete using the force flag with `--force`.
+The default behavior will prompt you for confirmation before deleting the last healthy instance.
+To bypass this prompt, you can use the --force flag.

 The optional `--keep-pvc` flag, if specified, allows you to keep the PVCs, while removing all `metadata.ownerReferences` that were set by the instance.